DFE-Digital/early-careers-framework/docs/source/ecf/definitions-and-states.html.md

 Declaration states are defined by the `state` attribute.

 Providers must [submit declarations](/api-reference/ecf/guidance/#submit-view-and-void-declarations) to confirm a participant has engaged in training within a given milestone period.
 A declaration’s `state` value will reflect if and when the DfE will pay providers for the training delivered.

+Add a paragraph here informing providers to ignore retained declarations for mentors from autumn 2025 onwards.

 | state | Definition | Action |
 | -------- | -------- | -------- |